KuhlTime/bachelor-thesis/content/03_capabilities.md

 #### Version 1 and 2

 A simple button to toggle the confined space state on or off is more than enough.
+The state should be synchronized across all the applications.

 #### Version 3 or higher